NDAs, AI Gold Rush, and Living in Brazil

 The company wisdom: if a thousand people know it, it is not a secret.
 It is just not officially confirmed.

 The appeal is real.
 Brilliant people—legitimately the smartest you will meet.
 Cutting-edge tech, you are building the future.
 Compute budgets that would make universities weep.
+You see models before public release, play with capabilities that do not exist yet, understand what is coming before the world knows.
 A mission that is maybe world-changing, maybe civilization-ending, definitely something.

 The reality is also real.
 Seven-foot bonghits called sprints.
 Ship faster than you can think.
 Five projects, all urgent, choose two to fail at.
 Everything changes at Thursday standup.
 Information firehose set to drown.